 Not a fan of delivering meals?
 Instead, you can make money on the side buying and delivering groceries.
 If you don’t mind shopping for groceries, this is a good opportunity to earn money as a shopper for Instacart.

 This is a great way to make money on the weekends, because you can accept as many (or as few) jobs as you want to earn the money you need.
+You can even pair this with other jobs like Instacart Shopper to maximize earnings.

 Okay, so let’s say you don’t want to deliver food or groceries.
 That’s okay.
 If you to work from your computer and utilize a skill, there are plenty of other things you can do, such as proofreading.